 Curriculum

-The Interventional and Advanced Diagnostic Pulmonology Fellowship provides intense pulmonary procedural training with the goal of developing future leaders in the field.
+The Interventional Pulmonology Fellowship provides robust clinical opportunities and procedural training with the goal of developing future leaders in the field.

 The fellowship consists of 12 months of continuous training.
-Eleven of these months are spent in interventional pulmonology with time divided between the:
+Eleven months are spent in the following areas:

 - Complex airway procedural suite